 The reason why some ponds and lakes have a greenish hue to them is likely that they are rich in algae.
 This organism thrives in areas with ample sunlight and the right temperatures; some types prefer cold waters, others like warmer ones.
 There are about 40,000 species of algae.

 Some of these are microscopic, single-celled ones called microalgae.
 Others are more well-known, like kelp and seaweed.
 All species depend upon UV light and carbon dioxide to grow.
 Algae thrive in natural habitats, but they can also be cultivated in laboratories.
-Keep reading to learn more about algae oil, its health benefits, and side effects.
+Keep reading to learn more about algae oil (algal oil), its health benefits, and side effects.

-Some types of microalgae are rich in Omega-3s, particularly eicosapentaenoic acid, or EPA and docosahexaenoic acid, or DHA.
+Some types of microalgae are rich in Omega-3s, particularly eicosapentaenoic acid, or EPA, and DHA or docosahexaenoic acid.
 The eyes and brain have high levels of DHA, which make signaling molecules.
 These compounds keep various organs healthy and help the body manage inflammations.
 Algae oil is also a large component of vegan vitamins.

 Both EPA and DHA thrive in fish and marine life.
 Herring, salmon, anchovies, sardines, and other oily fish have the highest amounts of Omega-3 acids.
 Since fish cannot produce the acids on their own, they get it by eating algae; in effect, consuming algae oil means getting one of the primary sources of Omega-3 fatty acids.

 In addition to this, it is easier to increase the amount of Omega-3s in algae by modifying their levels of exposure to various elements.
 Studies show that algae produce different levels of the acids depending on how much light, oxygen, sodium, and glucose they receive.
 This makes it easy for researchers to cultivate algae oil with elevated levels of nutrients.